 Just some of our great grid of cars in the assembly area.
 Photo - JT

-I expected a close battle for pole between David Alexander in the Lotus Elite and Marc Gordon in the Jaguar XK150, although had the Kellison been there, I suspect Nick Taylor might have figured as well although the track conditions at the time probably suited handling over power.
-In the event however, David put the Lotus on pole in a 1.25.062, fully 2.4 seconds ahead of Marc.
+I expected a close battle for pole between David Alexander in the Lotus Elite and Marc Gordon in the Jaguar XK150.
+Had the Kellison been there, I suspect Nick Taylor might have figured as well although the track conditions at the time probably suited handling over power.
+In the event, David put the Lotus on pole in a 1.25.062, fully 2.4 seconds ahead of Marc.
 The young and very rapid Angus Fender qualified 3rd in the TR2 in a time of 1.27.840 but I would like to think that some of that time was down to the Avon tyres which the car will not have if Dad, Neil, decides to enter him in the car with us next season.
 Brian Arculus qualified 4th in 1.28.283 in his Lotus Elite and the 3rd row was occupied by Mark Daniell in the quickest of the MGA Twin Cams in a very competitive time of 1.28.560 with Adrian King alongside on a 1.28.740 in David Cottingham’s AC Ace.
 I was surprised, but probably shouldn’t have been, that Mike Henney qualified an excellent 7th in his Turner Climax on a 1.28.837 with David Reed 8th in his DB2, the only Aston in the race, on a time of 1.30.745.
 The top 10 were completed by Neil Burnside’s MGA Twin Cam on 1.31.214 and Louis Frankel on a superb 1.31.253 in the Alfa Romeo Giulietta Sprint, the quickest Class 4 qualifier.

 There was a dryish line!
 Tristan Bradfield on the end of a great group of cars as they head through Folly, up Avon Rise and into Quarry.
 This is actually a pretty technical section of the track with it’s undulations, bends and camber changes.
 Photo - JT

-Mark Hoble qualified 11th in his Morgan +4 on 1.31.356, the presence of a couple of MGA Twin Cams ahead, demoting him, on this occasion to 3rd in class, but still frontrunner for the annual Class 3 award.
+Mark Hoble qualified 11th in his Morgan +4 on 1.31.356, the presence of a couple of MGA Twin Cams ahead, demoting him, on this occasion to 3rd in class, but he was still frontrunner for the annual Class 3 award.
 Geoff Turrall, sharing with Toddy Worthington put the TR3A/B alongside the Morgan in 1.31.709.
 Row 7 was an all red affair with Chris Mann’s Alfa Romeo 6C Disco Volante on 1.31.792 and Geoff Ottley’s Jaguar XK120 on 1.31.907.
 Gareth Evans qualified 15th in the sustainable fuelled Sunbeam Alpine on 1.32.619 with Steve Wright sharing row 8 in the Porsche 356A Super on a 1.33.514.
 As an aside, the class structure introduced some years ago but after the last time we had this or indeed any Porsche on the grid, placed them in Class 2 but I was persuaded that actually they should be in Class 3, and this would seem to be supported by the car’s qualifying time.
 It remains to be seen whether I will regret that and/or reverse the decision if we, as hoped, see more of that Porsche (and others?) next season.

-Tristan Bradfield, for once not the quickest Sunbeam Alpine posted a 1.33.878 and anxious to address that situation in the race, shared row 9 with the big Austin A105/6 - ‘Agatha’, in its last race with FISCAR for the foreseeable was on a 1.34.054 in the hands of owner Andrew Davenall.
+Tristan Bradfield, for once not the quickest Sunbeam Alpine posted a 1.33.878, was anxious to address that situation in the race, shared row 9 with the big Austin A105/6 - ‘Agatha’, in its last race with FISCAR for the foreseeable future was on a 1.34.054 in the hands of owner Andrew Davenall.
 The top 20 was rounded out by a pair of MGAs – the very young George Daniell in a Twin Cam version, on 1.35.109 and Peter Bower in his single cam roadster on 1.35.529.

 Gareth Evans heads out onto the circuit as Christopher Mann comes flying passed.
 Photo - JT

 Michael Scott qualified his splendid Frazer Nash Le Mans Replica (we could do with a couple more of these!)
 21st on 1.36.081, and John Harrison was alongside in his Austin Healey 100/4 in a time of 1.36.258.
-Ian Beattie was 23rd on a 1.36.550 in his XK120 and had Andy Cox in the Triumph TR3 Falcon alongside on 1.37.190.
+Ian Beattie was 23rd on a 1.36.550 in his XK120 sharing row 12 with Andy Cox in the Triumph TR3 Falcon, on 1.37.190.
 On row 13, Andrew Mitchell had his Lotus Elite on 1.37.703 and Mike Lamplough, his MG ZA Magnette, ‘Bumble’ on 1.39.590.
-Mike Berry was 27th on a 1.40.710 in his Austin Healey 100M, sharing row 14 with Jeremy Wood’s Triumph Italia 2000 on 1.40.806.
+Mike Berry was 27th on a 1.40.710 in his Austin Healey 100M, sharing with Jeremy Wood’s Triumph Italia 2000 on 1.40.806.
 On the penultimate row, Mark Shears was 29th with a time of 1.41.984 in his Flat Rad Morgan +4 with Nicola Burnside’s MGA Twin Cam alongside on a 1.43.744.
-On their own at the back was the other Flat Rad Morgan of Leigh Sebba and peter Cole with a time of 1.46.719.
+On their own at the back was the other Flat Rad Morgan of Leigh Sebba and Peter Cole with a time of 1.46.719.

 Micheal Scott’s Frazer Nash Le Mans Replica.
 Photo - JT